esmero/archipelago-deployment-live/docs/upgradeFromRC3.md

 ### Step 7: Update (or not) your Metadata Display Entities and Menu items.

-Recommended: If you want to add new templates and menu items 1.0.0 provides, go to your base Github repo folder, replace in the following commands `your.domain.org` with the actual domain of your Server and run them:
+Recommended: If you want to add new templates and menu items 1.0.0 provides, go to your base Github repo folder, replace in the following commands `your.domain.org` with the actual domain of your Server and run those individually:

 ```shell
 sed -i 's/http:\/\/esmero-web/https:\/\/your.domain.org/g' drupal/scripts/archipelago/deploy.sh